stadium-software/popups/README.md

    1. DismissOnClick (boolean): Add *false* to disable closing popups by clicking on the background (default true)
    2. DismissOnEscape (boolean): Add *false* to disable closing popups by pressing the escape key (default true)
    3. HeaderCloseIcon (boolean): Add *false* to hide the X icon in the top right corner of the popup (default true)
    4. CallbackOnClose (string): Add a page script and provide it's name here to call the script when the popup is closed using the dismiss click, escape key or the closer icon.
-This is necessary when using the Full-Page popup method described above so users can be redirected to the opener page when the popup is closed by the user.

 # CSS
 The CSS below is required for the correct functioning of the module.
 Variables exposed in the [*popup-variables.css*](popup-variables.css) file can be [customised](#customising-css).